|Turkey Point, MD|

 Following automation in 1947, the remote lighthouse was subject to vandalism.
 In one incident, the original wooden door to the tower was broken down and the valuable Fresnel lens was stolen.
 To protect the lighthouse, the rather extreme step of removing a large portion of the interior stairs had to be taken.

 TPLS has ambitious restoration plans for the station that include rebuilding the keeper’s dwelling.
 This is a painstaking process, as the Maryland Historic Trust must approve all changes, and will need significant funding.
 There has also been talk of restoring the lantern room’s red sector, which used to warn ships away from the shallow sandbars of the Susquehanna Flats.

 Located at the southern end of Elk Neck State Park, on a high bluff overlooking

 the head of Chesapeake Bay.
 The tower is open Saturday and Sunday from 10 a.m. to 4 p.m., May through October.
 Check with Turkey Point Light Station for further visiting information or to volunteer at the lighthouse.

-The tower is open Saturday and Sunday from 10 a.m. to 4 p.m., April through mid November.
+The tower is open Saturday and Sunday from 10 a.m. to 4 p.m., May through October.
 Check with Turkey Point Light Station for further visiting information or to volunteer at the lighthouse.

 Notes from a friend:Kraig writes: